-Since the beginning of 2017, the European Union has provided more than €317 million to help millions of South Sudanese affected by conflict: €127 million for live-saving assistance in South Sudan and €190 million for the regional refugee response.
+In 2018, the European Union allocated €92.3 million in humanitarian aid to partners in South Sudan and in neighbouring countries.
+Since the beginning of 2017, the EU has provided more than €317 million to help millions of South Sudanese affected by conflict: €127 million for live-saving assistance in South Sudan and €190 million for the regional refugee response.

 Protection of children, girls, and women is a priority for the EU given the extreme violence and use of sexual violence as a weapon of war.
 In 2018, EU’s humanitarian partners were able to secure the release of almost 1 000 children from the ranks of armed groups.

 The EU prioritises support to emergency teams that have the flexibility to act quickly and respond to new crises in different parts of the country.
 These teams provide people with shelter, food assistance, protection services and assistance, healthcare, water and sanitation, essential household items and education.
 Of the 1.9 million internally displaced people, about 190 000 live in sites next to UN peacekeeping bases, in so-called protection of civilian sites.
 The EU supports agencies for the provision of basic services, shelter and protection in these camps.

 With emergency levels of malnutrition across the country, the EU is helping to expand food assistance and nutrition interventions in hard-to-reach areas, particularly in the Jonglei, Upper Nile, and Equatoria regions.
 Humanitarian funding from the EU supports the nutrition pipeline for the countrywide response and centres where children and mothers receive treatment and care.
 At the end of 2018, the EU allocated €50 000 to support efforts to prevent the transmission of Ebola into South Sudan and help the country prepare for a possible outbreak.